 And we’ll see out this year’s festival on a light-hearted note with the film premiere of 7 Chinese Brothers, in which Jason Schwartzman portrays a rebellious low paid worker.
 This is a great film for the era of zero hours contracts.

 This year’s festival takes place in the lead up to World Day for Decent Work, a global initiative mobilising trade unions from all over the world around the struggle for decent work.
 Our first ever North West Labour Film Festival, taking place in Liverpool, will also coincide with the celebrations on 6th October.

 Director, London Labour Film Festival & North West Labour Film Festival

-A BIG THANKS TO ALL OF OUR SPONSORS FOR THEIR CONTINUED SUPPORT
+A BIG THANK YOU TO ALL OF OUR SPONSORS FOR THEIR CONTINUED SUPPORT.